Your Rights Under California's Fair Debt Collection Practices Act

 This is a general guide and not intended as legal advice.

-The collection agency must provide the following information to you, either in its first contact with you regarding an unpaid bill or in writing within five days after that contact:
+Generally, a creditor is not required to tell you it is referring your account to a debt collection agency.
+However, a debt collector must provide the following information to you, either in its first contact with you regarding an unpaid bill or in writing within five days after that first contact:

 - Amount you owe;

 - Statement of how to dispute the bill in writing within 30 days.

 If possible, you should dispute the debt in writing within 30 days.
 If you send the letter within 30 days, the debt collector must stop trying to collect the debt until it can show you written proof of the debt or the name and address of the original creditor.
 (15 United States Code section 15 USC 1692g.)

 If you have already paid the bill that the debt collector is trying to collect, you should dispute the debt in writing by explaining that you already paid the bill.
 Send copies of receipts, copies of canceled checks, and any other information you have to show that the bill was already paid.
 If you are questioning only a part of the bill, you are still liable for the rest of the bill, if it is a valid debt, and you may wish to make arrangements to pay that part of the bill.